-Kaiser Malpractice Arbitration
+Kaiser Malpractice Arbitration Lawyer

 The other side of this equation is the perception that private arbitrators tend to give lower awards in cases where they find for the person suing, due to their less emotional approach to the decision, and their hopes for future work from Kaiser Permanente.
-Kaiser cases were always heard by a three–arbitrator panel in the past, but the great majority of claimants have opted for a single arbitrator since the rules were changed to permit it.
+Kaiser cases were always heard by a three–arbitrator panel in the past, but the great majority of claimants now opt for a single arbitrator since the rules were changed to permit it.
 Despite going to arbitration rather than jury trials, Kaiser cases have virtually the same pre–trial procedural rules that apply to court cases.

 Other advantages of the Kaiser system include the ease of initiating the procedure, the simplified hearing procedures, and the predictability of having a firm hearing date.
 With a lawsuit, there is a filing fee of about $500, and the suit must be delivered to all parties by a licensed process server.
 To start a Kaiser case, a letter demanding arbitration is all that is needed.
 The arbitrator selection process, though, can be protracted and difficult.
 The rules call for use of a list of names from the Kaiser panel list, with each side engaging in a “strike and rand” procedure, handling by the office of the independent administrator for Kaiser.